Apple pays $1 billion for Intel unit in push for chip independence

 But any replacement of Qualcomm is likely to happen in phases, this person said, as Apple builds up its ability to ensure that its modems work on all the networks and countries where Apple sells phones.
 Ensuring worldwide compatibility is Qualcomm's historical strength, and Apple might still have to rely on Qualcomm for some modems during a transition period to its own devices.

-"There's a fierce desire (at Apple) to have Independence, but they also realise it has to be done responsibly," this person said.
+"There's a fierce desire (at Apple) to have Independence, but they also realize it has to be done responsibly," this person said.

 Apple's license deal with Qualcomm lasts six years and its accompanying chip supply agreement could also last that long, said one chip industry veteran who requested anonymity to discuss confidential matters.
 Apple is likely to continue to use the San Diego firm's chips in its flagship models even if it phases in its own silicon for lower-end and older models, this person said.